kartaview/ios/README.md

-This is the source code for the OpenStreetCam iOS app.
+This is the source code for the KartaView iOS app.

 ## OBD2